MathiasBerlancourt/ex_FastAPI/README.md

 ### POST /question

-Endpoint to add a question to the questions database. the user need to add subject, use, question, response A...D et remark doivent être complétées.
-The user can fill a blank string.
-An admin access is mandatory.
+Endpoint to add a question to the question database.
+The user needs to add subject, use, question, responseA to D, and remark.
+The user can leave a blank string for any of these fields.
+Admin access is mandatory.

 <b>Headers :</b>